CONSULTING PROJECT - 2020/1

 - design an effective approach to conducting a consulting project given the requirements of the client brief and the circumstances of their engagement with the client organisation;

-- conduct research within the client organisation with professionalism and sensitivity to political and ethical dimensions of the assignment;
+- conduct relevant research for the client organisation with professionalism and sensitivity to any ethical implications of the assignment;

 - select and deploy appropriate analytical tools and frameworks to analyse and interpret the data;

-- reach evidence-based conclusions and develop innovative solutions and recommendations for the client organisation.
+- reach evidence-based conclusions and develop effective solutions and recommendations for the client organisation.

 - act ethically and with professional integrity.